Skip to main content

 Conclusion

-Understanding how Qargo calculates and propagates delivery dates, as well as recognizing differences in external systems, can help you identify and resolve date discrepancies.
-By reviewing associated trips, applying consistent offsets, and considering external system logic, you can ensure accurate and consistent delivery date management.
+Understanding how Qargo calculates and propagates delivery dates, as well as recognising differences in external systems, can help identify and resolve date discrepancies.
+By reviewing associated trips, applying consistent offsets, and considering external system logic, ensure accurate and consistent delivery date management.